Sagaustus/ai-ethics-games/README.md

-Here’s the complete updated `README.md` file with the illustrated tutorial and updated content:

----

 # MindScape: AI Ethics Game

 **MindScape** is a visual and interactive game designed to teach players about the ethical implications of Artificial Intelligence.
 Players choose a school of thought, a philosopher character, and engage in scenario-based argumentation battles.
 Points are earned through presenting arguments and counterarguments, progressing through different phases of the game.